-If you are in the business of trucking, transportation, logistics or shipping, you are likely aware of the Federal Motor Carrier Safety Administration (FMCSA) mandate that will take effect on December 18, 2017 (if you are not, this Quick Guide is helpful).
-Whether you are a driver, logistics manager or the president of a business, we want to be sure you are prepared for the changes rapidly approaching.
+If you are in the business of trucking, transportation, logistics, or shipping, you are likely aware of the Federal Motor Carrier Safety Administration (FMCSA) mandate that will take effect on December 18, 2017.
+If you are not, this Quick Guide can help you understand what is happening.
+Whether you are a driver, logistics manager, or the president of a business, we want to help you be prepared for the changes rapidly approaching.

 Electronic logging devices (ELDs) are not new to the industry.
 In fact, some organizations have been implementing ELDs for years.
 The overall goal of the new mandate is to improve safety and use technology as a means to track the regulations being implemented.
 This is very similar to the mandates that dictate the hours of service a pilot can complete in a row.
 There are several other benefits ELDs will bring to the industry; effortless logging and efficiency of inspections are two other ways in which this software will make life easier on the road.

 Why the Push Back?

 From the outside perspective, it sounds like the FMCSA should have implemented this years ago.
 However, those being directly affected by the new mandate are not as thrilled as one would think.

 To better understand why, I sat down with Riley Larson of JMS Transportation.
 Larson told us, "ELD's can be both expensive and intimidating, but once the driver and office personnel are comfortable with operating them, they do make life easier for everyone involved."

 When JMS began implementing the ELD's almost 7 years ago, they knew implementation needed to be slow.
 They understand the frustrations of their drivers and how this impacts their business.
 JMS worked with PeopleNet to implement their ELDs, a partner MobileDemand has worked with on several solutions.

 Understanding the Software Component